malan88/standingwater/src/markdown/current/annowiki2.md

 tags: ["react", "javascript", "flask", "elasticsearch", "sqlalchemy", "postgres"]
 ---

-This is the second iteration of the ICC (see below), with improved data architecture and a single-page application front end based in React.
+This is the second iteration of the ICC (see projects), with improved data architecture and a single-page application front end based in React.
 Using Elasticsearch to store texts and PostgreSQL to store annotations and general application data allows for faster incremental searching.
 I also wrote more